Colin Campbell (footballer, born 1883)

 Colin Campbell Lazonby (20 February 1883 – 23 May 1972) was a footballer who played international football for both Argentina and Chile.
 Campbell played club football for Santiago National and was a Chilean squad member at the Copa Centenario Revolución de Mayo in 1910.

 Personal life

+Campbell was born in Callao, Peru, to Scottish parents.
+Later, he moved to Valparaíso, Chile, and married Margaret McLaen.

 His sons Donald and Ian both played rugby for Chile.